Call to order: 01352 757777

 Glucose and Oats

-Racing, eventing and endurance are the sports where horses are most likely to face limited exercise capacity related to insufficient glycogen.
-Horses doing less strenuous work may be just fine with lower levels of glycogen in their muscles.
 As you might expect, signs of insufficient glycogen include the inability to continue performing beyond a certain distance/time duration with slow work and the inability to meet speed targets with faster work.
-A horse that feels like they are running out of petrol in the tank may well need glycogen supplies increasing.
+A horse that feels like they are running out of petrol in the tank may well need glycogen supplies increasing, as do horses who exhibit pain in their muscles.

-When to Feed Oats to your Horse
+When to Feed Oats to Your Horse

 The harder a horse works the more likely it is to need a concentrated calorie source and high glycogen supplies to build reserves in the muscles and liver.
 Even when holding weight and muscling well on hay and grass-only diets, endurance, stamina and speed may suffer without the inclusion of some type of more concentrated carbohydrate source.
-Feed oats in the daily feed along with a forage focused horse feed balancer which matches to balance grass and hay.
+Feed oats in the daily feed along with a forage-focused horse feed balancer which matches to balance grass and hay.

 Using a guide of feeding no more than 1 kg in any one feed and a ratio of 2 parts high fibre fast soak feed to one parts oats is highly successful.
-For example, if you feed 200 grams of oats then make sure you feed 400 grams of a high fibre feed such as unmolassed sugar beet and a hay pellet along with the oat measure.
+For example, if you feed 200 grams of oats then make sure you feed 400 grams of a high-fibre feed such as unmolassed sugar beet and a hay pellet along with the oat measure.
 You could therefore either feed 200 grams of oats and 400 grams of beet pulp or hay pellets or you could feed 200 grams of oats, 200 grams of sugar beet and 200 grams of hay pellets.
 The table below helps explain this more clearly.

 OptionsUnmolassed